recruit-communications/pyqubo/docs/getting_started.rst

 Decode Solution
 ---------------

-When you get the solution from the Ising solver, :obj:`Model.decode_solution()` decodes the solution and returns dictionary which maps the variable label to the solution.
+When you get a solution from the Ising solver, :obj:`Model.decode_solution()` decodes the solution and returns decoded_solution in dictionary form.

 **Example:** You are solving a partitioning problem.